kimamovic21/udemy-practical-typescript-course-johnsmilga/01-typescript-tutorial/README.md

 ## Type - "never"

-In TypeScript, never is a type that represents the type of values that never occur.you can't assign any value to a variable of type never.
+In TypeScript, never is a type that represents the type of values that never occur.
+You can't assign any value to a variable of type never.
 TypeScript will give a compile error if there are any unhandled cases, helping ensure that all cases are handled.

 ```ts
 // let someValue: never = 0;